-All benchmarking will be undertaken in accordance with this policy and all requirements as set out in any relevant legislation, regulation and/or guideline and will be appropriately recorded and reported to ensure information is effectively implemented for the improvement of the Institution.
-Benchmarking can take a variety of forms and can be as straightforward as a desktop survey of relevant higher education internet websites, or may involve more formal avenues or written requests for information and agreements with another higher education provider.
+All benchmarking will be undertaken according to this policy and all requirements in any relevant legislation, regulation, and/or guideline.
+It will also be appropriately recorded and reported to ensure that the information gained is effectively implemented to improve the institution.
+Benchmarking can take various forms and be as straightforward as a desktop survey of relevant higher education internet websites or may involve more formal avenues or written requests for information and agreements with another higher education provider.

-See the related document Benchmarking Procedures for the details pertaining to the implementation of the principles inherent in this policy document.
+See the related document Benchmarking Procedures for the details about implementing the principles inherent in this policy document.